 Eligibility and Administration.
-Our employees, consultants and directors, and employees, consultants and directors of our operating partnership, our services company and our respective subsidiaries will be eligible to receive awards under the Amended Plan.
-Initially, the Amended Plan will be administered by our Board of Directors but following our initial public offering the Amended Plan will be administered by our Board of Directors with respect to awards to non-employee directors and by our Compensation Committee with respect to other participants, each of which may delegate its duties and responsibilities to committees of our directors and/or officers (referred to collectively as the plan administrator below), subject to certain limitations that may be imposed under Section 16 of the Exchange Act, Maryland law and/or stock exchange rules, as applicable.
+Our employees, consultants and non-employee directors, and employees, consultants and non-employee directors of our operating partnership, our services company and our respective subsidiaries will be eligible to receive awards under the Amended Plan.
+As of April 23, 2025, there are approximately 46 employees, 6 non-employee directors and 0 consultants who would be eligible to participate in the Amended Plan.
+The Amended Plan will be administered by our Board of Directors with respect to awards to non-employee directors and by our Compensation Committee with respect to other participants, each of which may delegate its duties and responsibilities to committees of our directors and/or officers (referred to collectively as the plan administrator below), subject to certain limitations that may be imposed under

+Section 16 of the Exchange Act, Maryland law and/or stock exchange rules, as applicable.
 The plan administrator has the authority to make all determinations and interpretations under, prescribe all forms for use with, and adopt rules for the administration of, the Amended Plan, subject to its express terms and conditions.
 The plan administrator also sets the terms and conditions of all awards under the Amended Plan, including any vesting and vesting acceleration conditions.

 Limitation on Awards and Shares Available.
-The aggregate number of shares of our common stock and/or LTIP units of partnership interest in our operating partnership ("LTIP units") that are available for issuance under awards granted pursuant to the Amended Plan is 1,375,000 shares/LTIP units (as of the date of this Proxy Statement, 67,498 shares/LTIP units remain available for issuance under the Incentive Award Plan).
-Shares and units granted under the Amended Plan may be authorized but unissued shares/LTIP units, or, if authorized by our Board of Directors, shares purchased in the open market.
-If an award under the Amended Plan is forfeited, expires or is settled for cash, any shares/LTIP units subject to such award may, to the extent of such forfeiture, expiration or cash settlement, be used again for new grants under the Amended Plan.
-However, the following shares/LTIP units may not be used again for grant under the Amended Plan: (1) shares/LTIP units tendered or withholding obligations associated with an award; (2) shares subject to a stock appreciation right, or SAR, that are not issued in connection with the stock settlement of the SAR on its exercise; and (3) shares purchased on the open market with the cash proceeds from the exercise of options.
-The maximum number of shares that may be issued under the Amended Plan upon the exercise of incentive stock options is 1,375,000.
+The aggregate number of shares that are available for issuance under awards granted pursuant to the Amended Plan is 1,875,000 shares, inclusive of shares previously reserved for issuance under the 2014 Plan.
+Shares granted under the Amended Plan may be authorized but unissued shares, or, if authorized by our Board of Directors, shares purchased in the open market.
+If an award under the Amended Plan is forfeited, expires or is settled for cash, any shares subject to such award may, to the extent of such forfeiture, expiration or cash settlement, be used again for new grants under the Amended Plan.
+However, the following shares may not be used again for grant under the Amended Plan: (1) shares tendered or withheld to satisfy grant or exercise price or tax withholding obligations associated with an award; (2) shares subject to a stock appreciation right, or SAR, that are not issued in connection with the stock settlement of the SAR on its exercise; and (3) shares purchased on the open market with the cash proceeds from the exercise of options.
+The maximum number of shares that may be issued under the Amended Plan upon the exercise of incentive stock options is 1,875,000.

 Awards granted under the Amended Plan upon the assumption of, or in substitution for, awards authorized or outstanding under a qualifying equity plan maintained by an entity with which we enter into a merger or similar corporate transaction will not reduce the shares available for grant under the Amended Plan.
-The maximum number of shares of our common stock that may be subject to one or more awards granted to any one participant pursuant to the Amended Plan during any calendar year will be 100,000 and the maximum amount that may be paid under a cash award pursuant to the Amended Plan to any one participant during any calendar year period will be \$2,000,000.